AmeerD/AmeerD.github.io/_pages/reading.md

 * The Sun Does Shine, Anthony Ray Hinton
 * I Contain Multitudes, Ed Yong
 * Ghost Season, Fatin Abbas
+* The Fractalist, Memoir of a Scientific Maverick, Benoit Mandelbrot

 ## The Timeline
 * The Midnight Library, Matt Haig (December 2022)